akamming/esp_domoticz_opentherm_handler/README.md

 - follow instructions to connect the ESP to correct WiFi network
 - After the ESP is connected, connect to your normal Wifi Access Point again
 - Enter http://domesphelper.local, http://domesphelper or http://domesphelper.home  (whatever your local domain is in your network) in your browser to connect to the device.
-- If all went correct you should now see a "File not found" error including some buttons to upload files (go to next step), on that page: Upload index.html, index.css and favicon.ico
+- Optional (if you didn't use the OTA FS uploader) If all went correct you should now see a "File not found" error including some buttons to upload files (go to next step), on that page: Upload index.html, settings.html, index.css and favicon.ico

 ## Configuration
 (After you've complete the installation, see above):